shawnallen/sawyer/README.md

 Recent Changes
 ========

+4/25/14 - Updated the storyboard, the layout, and resumed working on background fetch.
+Removed Instapaper activity.
+Updated to the latest TUSafariActivity.
 7/15/13 - Updated for the minimum of iOS 7 support, and began work on iOS 7 background fetch and iCloud.
 TSRiver does way too much -- so wrong.
 6/17/13 - Changed to use UIWebView for processing the JSONP.
 6/7/13 - Added a "Twain" button to scroll to the high-water mark to which the user last manually refreshed.
 There is also a visual cue in the section which contains this high-water mark.
 My intention is to push that place into iCloud, for coherency across devices.